Prepare and load your own data

 Prepare your data using explicit schema

-In this section, we will walk you through a concrete example of how to go about setting up your CSV, MCF and JSON files.
+In this section, we will walk you through a concrete example of how to go about setting up your MCF, CSV, and JSON files.

 Nodes in the Data Commons knowledge graph are defined in Metadata Content Format (MCF).
 For custom Data Commons using explicit schema, you must define your statistical variables using MCF.
 The MCF file must have a .mcf